rupakg/katacoda-scenarios/docker-cli/intro-cli/intro.md

-Welcome to the scenarios for the course "Introduction to Docker CLI"
+Welcome to the scenario "Introduction to Docker CLI"

-[intro.md]
+## What will we learn

+* Check the version
+* List the commands